IIoT & Industry 4.0

 IIoT Devices and HMIs

 Exor manufactures HMI and IIoT products for many industrial applications.
 All utilize their J-Mobile programming platform for screen developments and protocol conversion setup.
-They offer economical versions as well as hardened multi-touch interfaces with the EX700 series units.
-These units are created within the X Platform and hence with a unsurpassed ability to offer access and scalability into Industry 4.0.
-The tremendous technical flexibility is backed by a company with 45 years in the industry and still with a market price at previous models.
+They offer economical versions as well as hardened multi-touch interfaces with the eX700 series units.
+These units are created within the X Platform and hence with an unsurpassed ability to offer access and scalability into Industry 4.0.
+The tremendous technical flexibility is backed by a company with 45 years in the industry.
 The eX700 Series represents a groundbreaking product to come to market: This revolutionary controller permits a prudent investment into the implementation of IIoT and hence Industry 4.0 compatibility.

 Featuring standards-based, enterprise-class capabilities, Red Lion’s IIoT gateways, routers and cellular RTUs enable secure, reliable data access, anywhere, anytime.